MicrosoftDocs/azure-devops-docs/docs/user-guide/about-azure-devops-services-tfs.md

 author: chcomley
 ms.topic: conceptual
 monikerRange: '>= tfs-2013'
-ms.date: 11/29/2018
+ms.date: 12/03/2018
 ---

 # Understand the differences between Azure DevOps Services and Azure DevOps Server

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

-Azure DevOps Services and Azure DevOps Server, formerly named Visual Studio Team Foundation Server (TFS), both provide an integrated, collaborative environment that supports Git, continuous integration, and Agile tools for planning and tracking work.
+Azure DevOps Services and Azure DevOps Server were formerly named Visual Studio Team Foundation Server (TFS).
+They both provide an integrated, collaborative environment that supports Git, continuous integration, and Agile tools for planning and tracking work.

 Azure DevOps Services is the cloud offering that provides a scalable, reliable, and globally available hosted service.
 It's backed by a 99.9% SLA, monitored by our 24/7 operations team, and available in local data centers around the world.

 Azure DevOps Server is the on-premises offering that's built on a SQL Server back end.
-Enterprises usually choose on-premises Azure DevOps Server when they need their data to stay within their network or when they want access to SQL Server reporting services that integrate with Azure DevOps data and tools.
+Companies usually choose on-premises Azure DevOps Server when they need their data to stay within their network or when they want access to SQL Server reporting services that integrate with Azure DevOps data and tools.

 Although both offerings provide the same [essential services](services.md), compared with Azure DevOps Server, Azure DevOps Services offers the following added benefits: